 - Only one server is required in the classroom.
-This server should compute the ratio of successfully delivered packets or PDR. - All groups are required to use the same frequency, spreading factor, and coding rate.
+This server should compute the ratio of successfully delivered packets or PDR. - All groups are required to use the same frequency, spreading factor, and coding rate. - Packets will be generated according to a Poisson process with the same average arrival rate for all groups.

-- Draw the PER as a function of the transmission period.
-Analyze your results. - What type of mathematical models enables to theoretically compute the PER?
+- Draw the PDR as a function of the average arrival rate.
+Analyze your results. - What type of mathematical model enables to theoretically compute the PDR?
+Verify the obtained results.